A closeup view of a globe showing the state of Alaska.

 Origin of Alaskaprobably via Russian Aliaska ; from Aleut Alasxa, name of the Alaska Peninsula

-A state of the United States in extreme northwest North America including the Aleutian Islands and Alexander Archipelago.
-It is separated from the other mainland states by British Columbia, Canada.
-Alaska was admitted as the 49th state in 1959 and is the largest state of the Union.
-The territory was purchased from Russia in 1867 for $7,200,000 and was known as Seward's Folly (after Secretary of State William H. Seward, who negotiated the purchase) until gold was discovered in the late 1800s.
+A state of the United States in extreme northwest North America including the Aleutian Islands and Alexander Archipelago and separated from the other mainland states by Canada.
+Purchased from Russia in 1867, Alaska received an influx of settlers during the Alaskan gold rush of the 1890s and was admitted as the 49th state in 1959.
+It includes a vast area of Arctic wilderness and is home to a large population of Alaska Natives.
 Juneau is the capital and Anchorage the largest city.
-Population: 683,000.